-Knox-Lincoln Extension is one of the most active in the state, providing a broad range of programs: 4-H youth development, assistance to commercial farmers and home gardeners, support to communities facing climate change impacts including sea level rise, flooding and erosion in order to improve coastal resilience, and in-home education for new parents.
+Knox-Lincoln Extension is one of the most active in the state providing a broad range of programs: 4-H youth development, assistance to commercial farmers and home gardeners, and in-home education for new parents.

 Executive Committee members are asked to attend four two-hour meetings a year focusing on county programming, building maintenance, and finances.
 Members can certainly follow their interests and become more involved in any of the county programs.

 If you’re interested in UMaine Extension Programs and giving back to your community, serving on the Executive Committee is a great place to be!
-For more information, please contact Esperanza Stancioff 207.832.0343, in Maine 800.244.2104 or email: firstname.lastname@example.org.
+For more information, please contact Ryan LeShane 207.832.0343, in Maine 800.244.2104 or email: email@example.com.

 Dear Knox-Lincoln Cooperative Extension Community,

-I am continually impressed by the breadth and depth of Knox-Lincoln Cooperative Extension’s work locally, throughout the state of Maine and beyond.
-From infant and early childhood support for young families to climate change initiatives; technical support for home gardeners and commercial farmers; Master Gardner volunteer programs; composting expertise at the state, national, and international level; and countless programs for local youth through 4-H clubs, Blueberry Cove 4-H Camp & Learning Center, and other collaborating sites, KLCEA has a major impact on the community.
+My wife and I have personally benefited from the Maine Families program that supports infants and their families.
+As new parents, we have found the Maine Families staff to be a huge help as we, like so many parents, are just figuring it out with each changing day.
+I am continually impressed by the breadth and depth of Extension’s work locally, throughout Maine, and beyond.
+From early childhood support to climate change initiatives, technical support for home gardeners and commercial farmers, Master Gardner volunteer programs, composting expertise at the state, national, and international level, and countless programs for local youth at Blueberry Cove Camp, local 4-H clubs, and other collaborating sites, KLCE never ceases to amaze me.